swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 Without this restriction, another source file or module, which cannot see the private stored property name, would conclude that `MySneakyNSPerson` is properly a `ConcurrentValue`.
 One can declare conformance to `UnsafeConcurrentValue` to disable this check as well.

 This approach follows the precedent of [SE-0185](https://github.com/apple/swift-evolution/blob/main/proposals/0185-synthesize-equatable-hashable.md), [SE-0266](https://github.com/apple/swift-evolution/blob/main/proposals/0266-synthesized-comparable-for-enumerations.md), and [SE-0283](https://github.com/apple/swift-evolution/blob/main/proposals/0283-tuples-are-equatable-comparable-hashable.md) which uses explicit conformance to direct compiler behavior.
 An alternative design would be to make conformance _implicit_ for all types that structurally conform.
-Please see “Alternatives Considered” at the end of this proposal for more discussion about this.
+Please see [Alternatives Considered](#alternatives-considered) at the end of this proposal for more discussion about this.

 #### `[Unsafe]ConcurrentValue` Conformance Checking for classes